 Some great sources of protein for vegetarians include tofu, beans, peas, nutritional yeast and lentils.

 Starchy foods and refined grains are a great source of energy and provide some pretty important nutrients such as B vitamins, iron, calcium and folate.
 Pasta, rice, potatoes and bread are all starchy foods and are all a delicious addition to your daily diet!

 It’s common for those with Crohn’s to have unfavourable reactions to starchy foods, if this occurs, check in with your doctor.

 What foods trigger Crohn’s disease?

-According to the Crohn’s and Colitis Foundation, there are foods that those with the disease may want to avoid during flare ups and some foods may even trigger some unwanted symptoms such as abdominal pain and unusual bowel movements.
+According to the Crohn’s and Colitis Foundation, there are foods that those with Crohn's may want to avoid during flare-ups and some foods may even trigger some unwanted symptoms such as abdominal pain and unusual bowel movements.